lucaslorentz/caddy-docker-proxy/README.md

 Caddy docker proxy is able to proxy to swarm services or raw containers.
 Both features are always enabled, and what will differentiate the proxy target is where you define your labels.

 ### Services
 To proxy swarm services, labels should be defined at service level.
-In a docker compose file, labels should be _inside_ `deploy`, like:
+With your `compose.yaml`, labels should be _inside_ `deploy`, like:
 ```yml
 services:
   foo: